-This fall the Liberal Arts Studies Program is offering two courses that have not been taught in the program before or at the graduate level by the two professors.
+In Spring 2021 the Liberal Arts Studies Program is offering three courses that give you a wide range of options for your studies.
+As happens regularly in our program, one course has not been taught before and the professor is excited to be developing this course in collaboration with you.
 LAS is all about adventures in knowledge and intellectual and personal growth.
 And it’s not only you as a student who gains from it, but the teachers as well no matter how experienced they are.

 If you have questions about the Liberal Arts Studies M.A. program, please contact us so we can help you!